brk-ilias/retis/README.md

 ## References

 - Karalic, A. (1992).
 "Employing Linear Regression in Regression Tree Leaves".
 Proceedings of the European Conference on Artificial Intelligence (ECAI).

-## License

-This project is intended for educational purposes.

-## Author

-Implementation created for the RETIS algorithm project, based on Karalic 1992.

-## Contributing

-This is an academic project.
-For questions or suggestions, please contact the repository maintainer.